siraben/zkeme80/docs/kernel-correctness.md

 # Dictionary and page-mapping correctness

 These fixes build on master's ANS94 kernel.
-The existing 286-case suite remains unchanged; the additional target suite covers allocation and mapping failures.
+The suite includes its 286 original assertions plus two shell key-map checks; additional target tests cover allocation and mapping failures.

 ## Allocation contracts

-`DP-LIMIT` is the exclusive dictionary end, `0xC000`.
-This retains the existing RAM layout: flash programming routines use scratch memory starting at that address. `UNUSED` derives its result from the same limit.
+`DP-LIMIT` is the exclusive dictionary end, `0xE000`.
+Flash programming uses a low-RAM trampoline, leaving the dictionary free to span both mapped RAM banks.
+The top 8 KiB remain reserved for the data stack. `UNUSED` derives its result from the same limit.

 `ROOM ( u -- )` checks an unsigned byte count against the space from `HERE` to `DP-LIMIT`, including validating that `HERE` is within the dictionary.
 It throws